How to configure Azure Database for MySQL Data-in Replication

 Before starting to dump out the database, the server needs to be placed in read-only mode.
 While in read-only mode, the source will be unable to process any write transactions.
 Evaluate the impact to your business and schedule the read-only window in an off-peak time if necessary.

-command to determine the current binary log file name and offset.show master status;
+Run the show master status command to determine the current binary log file name and offset.

 The results should appear similar to the following.
-Make sure to note the binary file name, as it will be used in later steps.
+Make sure to note the binary file name for use in later steps.

-You can use mysqldump to dump databases from your master.
+You can use mysqldump to dump databases from your primary server.
 For details, refer to Dump & Restore.
-It's unnecessary to dump MySQL library and test library.
+It's unnecessary to dump the MySQL library and test library.

 After the database has been dumped, change the source MySQL server back to read/write mode.